Inference in Cluster Randomized Trials with Matched Pairs: Main Results

 \subsection{Randomization Tests}

-In this section we study the properties of a randomization test based on the idea of permuting the treatment assignments for clusters within pairs.
-In Section \ref{sec:fin_sample} we present some finite-samples properties of our proposed test, in Section \ref{sec:large_sample} we establish its large sample validity for testing the null hypothesis $H_0: \Delta(Q_G) = 0$.
+In this section, we study the properties of a randomization test based on the idea of permuting the treatment assignments for clusters within pairs.
+In Section \ref{sec:fin_sample} we present some finite-sample properties of our proposed test, and in Section \ref{sec:large_sample} we establish its large sample validity for testing the null hypothesis $H_0: \Delta = 0$.

-First we construct the test.
-Denote by $\mathbf{H}_G$ the group of all permutations on $2G$ elements and by $\mathbf{H}_G(\pi)$ the subgroup that only permutes elements within pairs defined by $\pi$:
+First, we define the test.
+In words, the randomization test constructs its critical value from the empirical distribution of the test statistic obtained by permuting the treatment assignments within pairs.
+In practice, such a distribution can be approximated by randomly permuting the treatment status of clusters within the same pair: for each pair of clusters, the treatment status of the two clusters remains the same with probability one-half and is flipped otherwise.
+The test statistic is then calculated based on these permuted treatment assignments and the critical value is determined by the $1 - \alpha$ quantile of resulting distribution of all such permutation statistics.
+Formally, denote by $\mathbf{H}_G$ the group of all permutations on $2G$ elements and by $\mathbf{H}_G(\pi)$ the subgroup that only permutes elements within pairs defined by $\pi$:

 Define the action of $h \in \mathbf{H}_G(\pi)$ on $Z^{(G)}$ as follows:

 The randomization test we consider is then given by

 where